gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

 All CDS OData V2 Adapter Proxy options can also be specified as part of CDS project-specific configuration under section `cds.cov2ap` and accessed via `cds.env`.

+Option `cds.env.odata.v2proxy.urlpath` is available to specify an OData V2 proxy url path different from default `/v2` for CDS core.

 ### CDS Annotations

 The following CDS OData V2 Adapter Proxy specific annotations are supported:

-- `@cov2ap.analytics`: Suppress analytics conversion for the annotated entity, if set to `false`.
+- `@cov2ap.analytics: false`: Suppress analytics conversion for the annotated entity, if set to `false`.
+- `@cov2ap.deltaResponse: 'timestamp'`: Delta response '\_\_delta' is added to response data of annotated entity with timestamp information.

+### CDS Modelling

+CDS supports modelling features that are not compatible with OData V2 standard:

+- **Structured Types:** Usage of `cds.odata.format: 'structured'` is not supported in combination with OData V2
+- **Arrayed Types:** Usages of `array of` or `many` in entity element definitions lead to CDS compilation error: `Element must not be an "array of" for OData V2`

+To provide an OData V2 service based on the CDS OData V2 Adapter Proxy, those CDS modelling features must not be used.

 ## Logging